Harald-U/docker-101/workshop/lab6.md

 - One of the services requires a volume to persistently store data
 - We need a network for the services to communicate with each other

 Instead of using several docker commands we can use docker-compose and a single configuration file `docker-compose.yaml`.
+(There is a sample docker-compose.yaml file in the app directory.)

 ## Structure of docker-compose.yaml